To support this vision, all students in Year 7 and above are required to bring their own laptop, selected from a range of recommended models.

 The College recommends that students use cloud storage offered via our Microsoft 365 subscription, called OneDrive.
 This will protect data against laptop loss or hardware failure.
 Assistance and instructions on how to configure this is available from the ICT Helpdesk.

 Students are required to bring a fully charged device to school each day and take responsibility to remember to charge it beforehand.
 Students are also required to bring their laptop chargers to school.

 Yes – there is a team in the ICT Helpdesk that can help students with support requests.

 Bring Your Own Device.
 Typically associated with the bringing of any device you currently own with little to no standardisation.

 Denotes a formalised programme where there is one laptop for every student.
 At St Andrew's College we strongly suggest that students choose one of the recommended devices, which are detailed on the Device Recommendation page.

-If you have any particular questions please contact our Director of ICT, Dave Hart on DHA@stac.school.nz or +64 3 940 2054.
+If you have any particular questions please contact our Chief Information Officer, Dave Hart on DHA@stac.school.nz or +64 3 940 2054.